Getting Started with Arch Linux: A Beginner’s Guide to Mastering the Basics

 grub-mkconfig -o /boot/grub/grub.cfg

-Step 15: Create an Admin User
+Step 15: Create User

 useradd -m -G users,wheel,video -s /bin/bash admin